-- Complete and submit the Application for Nondegree Students (available at www.ubalt.edu/admission/forms). - Pay the required \$35 application fee.
+- Complete and submit the Application for Nondegree Students (available at ubalt.edu/admission/forms). - Pay the required \$35 application fee. - As needed, an official transcript may be required to demonstrate satisfactory completion of any prerequisite coursework or skill level.

-Nondegree-seeking students attending the University of Baltimore may be considered for admission as degree-seeking students.
+Nondegree-seeking students attending The University of Baltimore may be considered for admission as degree-seeking students.
 All cross-institutional college credits transferable to a degree program must meet the minimum required cumulative GPA.
-Coursework completed at UB as a nondegree student will not contribute to the 2.0 GPA and 24-credit-hour transfer admission requirement.
+Coursework completed at UBalt as a nondegree student will not contribute to the 2.0 GPA and 24-credit-hour transfer admission requirement.
 Students must file an application for admission and all supporting documents to become degree-seeking students.
 See Degree Status in the Academic Policies section of this catalog.
-Nondegree students may take a total of 30 credits at the University.
+Nondegree students are not eligible for scholarships or financial aid.